Go With The Flow

 - Adenomyosis – Adenomyosis occurs when the uterine lining breaks through the muscle walls of the uterus.
 This causes cramping, pressure in the pelvic and abdominal region, and bloating during periods.

 - Pelvic inflammatory disease or PID – PID is an infection of the female reproductive organs.
-Untreated Sexually Transmitted Diseases (STDs) are the common cause, but it can also stem from other infections.
+Untreated Sexually Transmitted Diseases (STDs) are the common cause, but they can also stem from other infections.

 - Structural difference – Problems or defects with the fallopian tubes, uterus, and other reproductive organs that women are born with can also result in pain during periods.